triflicacid/triflic-script/README.md

 This means that ternary operators kind-of exist: `<var> = if (<cond>) { <truthy> } else { <falsy> }`

 ### `do`
-Defined the following as a block. (*NB this is largely redundant and does nothing - the keyword is simply removed at runtime*)
+Defined the following as a block, meaning the block does not need to follow a control-flow statement such as `if`.

 Syntax: `do {<block>}`

-Defines following `{...}` as a block and executes it
+Defines following `{...}` as a block and allows `break` and `continue` to be used.

 ### `while`
 A `while` structure consists of a condition and a block.